Collaborators

 Spivak Lab

-In collaboration with the Spivak lab and the University of Utah HIV clinical team, we are conducting a phase I randomized, placebo-controlled crossover trial in HIV+ ART-suppressed individuals, testing kansui, a botanical product that has been shown ex vivo to reactivate virus.
+In collaboration with the Spivak Lab and the University of Utah HIV clinical team, we are conducting a phase I randomized, placebo-controlled crossover trial to test kansui, a botanical product that has been shown to reactivate HIV ex vivo, in HIV+ ART-suppressed patients.

 Kroetz Lab